Summary for Decision-Makers

 Why it matters to SMEs:

-Lower last-mile delivery costs: Autonomous delivery bots and vans can handle routine routes — especially in urban areas or gated communities.
+• Lower last-mile delivery costs: Autonomous delivery bots and semi-autonomous vans can support routine routes, especially in urban areas, campuses, warehouses, or gated communities.

-Increased fleet efficiency: AV-assisted trucks can operate longer hours with fewer driver-related delays.
+• Increased fleet efficiency: AV-assisted trucks and smart fleet systems can reduce idle time, improve routing, and support longer operating hours with fewer driver-related delays.

 Example Applications: